ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services and other parties may record identity-resolution evidence to facilitate its auditing.

 If one of the credentials of an Issuer gets compromised, the SCITT Architecture still guarantees the authenticity of all Signed Statements signed with this credential that have been registered on a Transparency Service before the compromise.
-It is up to the Issuer to notify Transparency Services of credential revocation to stop Verifiers from accepting Signed Statements signed with compromised credentials.
+It is up to the Issuer to notify Transparency Services of credential revocation to stop Relying Parties from accepting Signed Statements signed with compromised credentials.

 # IANA Considerations